12 Movies from Your Childhood That Your Kids Will Love

 Mischievous youngsters Spanky and Alfalfa head an anti-girl organization called the He-Man-Woman-Hating Club.
 But when Spanky and the rest of the gang find out Alfalfa has been wooing their schoolmate Darla, they make it their mission to destroy their relationship.
 In the process, their clubhouse is burned down and the only way to earn enough money to rebuild it is to win the local soap box derby—and possibly Darla’s heart.

 The hills are alive with the sound of music, and after watching this heartwarming musical, your kids will be too.
 Based on the story of Von Trapp Family Singers, the movie follows a postulant nun named Maria as she leaves her abbey to be a governess to the seven children of the widowed Captain Von Trapp.
 After getting off on the wrong foot, Maria grows to deeply care for the children and their father, eventually becoming his wife.
 All is great until the Nazis gain control and they’re forced to leave their home of Austria.
-However, not everything in the movie is accurate—check out these little-known facts about the real life Von Trapp family.
+Here are 11 Oscar-Winning films that you forgot about.

 A free-spirited young girl is forced to adjust to the strict rules of her boarding school while her father heads off to war.
 With tales of wild adventures, Sara quickly becomes the “It Girl” among her classmates, but is shoved into a life of servitude after her father is pronounced dead.
 She befriends a fellow servant named Becky, and together they rely on the power of imagination to get them through their situations and maintain hope for the future.
 This captivating and cinematically striking tale is sure to charm its way into your children’s hearts.
 Want more movie picks for family night?
-Check out these movies with the best happy endings ever.
+Next, check out these 11 movies with the best happy endings.